flutter/website/src/get-started/codelab.md

   <!-- * Learn about basic accessibility terminologies such as screen readers and their use -->

-  In [part 2][] of this codelab, you'll add interactivity, modify the app's theme, and add the ability to navigate to a new screen (called a _route_ in Flutter).
+  In [part 2][] of this codelab, you'll add interactivity, modify the app's theme, add the ability to navigate to a new screen (called a _route_ in Flutter), and ensure the app meets certain accessibility requirements (e.g. text constrast, icon size, labels).
 {{site.alert.end}}

 {{site.alert.secondary}}